Universality for roots of derivatives of entire functions via finite free probability: Main results

 \section{Main results}

 We divide our main results into two categories.
-The first, given in Section \ref{sec: main results uni principles}, concerns the Cosine, Hermite, and Laguerre Universality Principles.
-The latter two of these universality principles are applications of our second category, given in Section \ref{sec:finite free limit theorems}, of main results, which we call finite free limit theorems of differentiation.
+The first, given in Section \ref{sec: main results uni principles}, concerns the Cosine, Hermite, and Laguerre Universality Conjectures (Conjectures \ref{conj:cos}, \ref{princ:Hermite uni} and \ref{princ:Laguerre universality}).
+Confirming the latter two of these universality conjectures is an application of our second category of main results, given in Section \ref{sec:finite free limit theorems}, which we call finite free limit theorems of differentiation.
 However, the statements of these limit theorems require no knowledge of finite free or even classical probability.
 Readers familiar with finite free probability will be able to see why we describe these as a law of large numbers, central limit theorem, and Poisson limit theorem.